 At step 2, click the “copy automatically” button under step 1.
 Copying sunrise.php.

 Note: You may skip “2.
-Setting SUNRISE to true” as we on support will take care of this during part 3.
+Setting SUNRISE to true” as our integration will take care of this during part 3.

-Part 3 – Complete your WP Ultimo integration
+Part 3.
+Complete Your WP Ultimo Integration Setup

 IMPORTANT: If you haven’t completed step 2 and copied the sunrise file into wp-content, our integration will not work until sunrise.php is in the correct location.